1voyager3/movie-store/README.md

-# movie-store
+### @desc movie-store

-In this project is used Express, GraphQl, Apollo, Material-UI
+Movie Store app on React and Express with GraphQl, Apollo, Material-UI